Water and Light

 Columbia’s water is tested more frequently and more thoroughly than is required by law.
 The well water is monitored for any possibility of contamination.
 More than 4,000 tests are run each year on samples from 41 locations throughout Columbia.

 This water quality report is a requirement of the EPA’s Safe Drinking Water Act.
 This report lists only those substances found in measurable quantities in Columbia’s drinking water.
 Of the 83 regulated substances tested for, the detected substances are in this report.
 Not listed in this report are the many contaminants for which the water was tested but none was detected.
-Columbia Water & Light reports any events that might compromise the water quality to the Missouri Department of Natural Resources (see 2013 list).
-A complete list of water quality testing results can be requested or downloaded.
+Columbia Water & Light reports any events that might compromise the water quality to the Missouri Department of Natural Resources (see 2014 list).
+See the list of water quality testing results for the complete list of testing results.
 The water we supply to our customers meets all water quality standards set by the EPA and the Missouri Department of Natural Resources.

 Columbia’s water is pumped from wells that tap a water-filled bed of sand and gravel beneath the farm land bordering the Missouri River just southwest of the city in McBaine.
 Long ago, melting glaciers washed sand, gravel and boulders downstream, leaving thick deposits along the course of the river.
 This geological formation is an alluvium, which, when saturated with water, becomes an alluvial aquifer.
 Water moving slowly through the aquifer is replenished by a combination of groundwater that flows down from higher elevations and water from the Missouri River that migrates through the formation.

-In the area surrounding Columbia’s 15 wells, 44 billion gallons of water fill the aquifer to within 20 feet of the ground surface.
+In the area surrounding Columbia’s 15 wells, 44 billion gallons of water fill the aquifer.
 The wells average 110 feet in depth, penetrating the aquifer to near its bottom.
-Collectively, the wells can pump about 21,000 gallons of water per minute, or 30 million gallons per day.
+Collectively, the wells can pump about 21,000 gallons of water per minute, or 30 million gallons per day to Columbia’s 100,000-plus residents.

 Groundwater pumped from the wells is piped to the Columbia Water Treatment Plant.
 The water is naturally of very high quality and free of harmful chemicals and bacteria.
 However, it does contain dissolved calcium and magnesium that require it to be softened before use.
-Iron and hydrogen sulfide are also found in the water which can result in the staining of laundry and an unpleasant odor.
 At the treatment plant, a process called aeration oxidizes the iron and strips out the hydrogen sulfide to reduce these levels.

 |Unregulated Substance (units)||Reported